-Psalms 34.15 instructs to, “Keep your tongue from evil and your lips from speaking guile.”
+Psalms 34.15 instructs, “Keep your tongue from evil and your lips from speaking guile.”
 Proverbs 15.4, “A wholesome tongue is a tree of life, but perverseness in it breaks the spirit.”
 In Proverbs 18.21, “Death and life are in the power of the tongue, and those who love it will eat its fruit.”

 Attitudes and thoughts, your words, precede you into every circumstance of life.
-Rename improper attitudes, rename improper thoughts, be attentive to how you use your speech.
-Be relentless in the practice of speaking the Word, and you will begin to produce a new universe for yourself.
-Proper speaking, proper naming, and other similar actions initiate a pathway which will teach and prosper you.
+Rename improper attitudes, speak forgiveness when confronted with waves of anger and grudges; rename improper thoughts, and be attentive to how you use speech.
+Be relentless in the practice of speaking the good Word, and you will begin to produce a new life for yourself.
+Proper speaking, proper naming, and other similar actions initiate a pathway that will teach and prosper you.

 God in the garden with Adam & Eve

 after they have partaken of the forbidden fruit.

 God entrusts man (Adam) with the power to name.
 With this trust to name, Adam also has responsibility for his naming, and with this responsibility, he is given headship.
 Since we all share the world, within our daily lives all of us must exercise this headship.
 The lesson is straightforward for Walking in the Way: you have headship, and you are responsible for how you name, speak the word into your life, sow and pray.
 A lazy mind yields no fruit!

 Just as God entrusted Adam, God has put His trust in you to properly name things.
 Trust is not ubiquitous, it is not everywhere; there has to be something to trust in.
 Love may be proclaimed for all, and love may be sent out to the whole world, but trust is ‘case-specific’.
 It is with trust that a firmer relationship with God begins.
 God gives us His trust as He gives us the power to name.
 That we should all ask, how well do I handle such trust?